Finland in World War II: Post-war

 The war caused great damage to infrastructure and the economy.
-From the autumn of 1944, the Finnish army and navy performed many mine clearance operations, especially in Karelia, Lapland and the Gulf of Finland.
+From the autumn of 1944, the Finnish army and navy conducted numerous mine clearance operations, particularly in Karelia, Lapland, and the Gulf of Finland.
 Sea mine clearance activities lasted until 1950.
 The mines caused many military and civilian casualties, particularly in Lapland.

-As part of the Paris Peace Treaty, Finland was classified as an ally of Nazi Germany, bearing its responsibility for the war.
+As part of the Paris Peace Treaty, Finland was classified as an ally of Nazi Germany, bearing responsibility for the war.
 The treaty imposed heavy war reparations on Finland and stipulated the lease of the Porkkala area near the Finnish capital Helsinki as a military base for fifty years.
 The reparations were initially thought to be crippling for the economy, but a determined effort was made to pay them.
-The reparations were reduced by 25% in 1948 by the Soviet Union and were paid off in 1952.
+The Soviet Union reduced the reparations by 25% in 1948, and Finland paid them off in 1952.
 Porkkala was returned to Finnish control in 1956.

-In subsequent years the position of Finland was unique in the Cold War.
+In subsequent years, Finland's position was unique in the Cold War.
 The country was heavily influenced by the Soviet Union, but was the only country on the Soviet pre-World War II border to retain democracy and a market economy.
-Finland entered into the Agreement of Friendship, Cooperation, and Mutual Assistance (YYA Treaty) with the Soviet Union in which the Soviet Union agreed to the neutral status of Finland.
+Finland entered into the Agreement of Friendship, Cooperation, and Mutual Assistance (YYA Treaty) with the Soviet Union, under which the Soviet Union agreed to Finland's neutral status.
 Arms purchases were balanced between East and West until the fall of the Soviet Union.